NREL/SAInt_HELICS_interface/README.md

    |:--:|
    |<b>Figure 5</b>|

-  3. There are five projects embedded in the *SAInt_HELICS* project.
+  3. There are five projects embedded in the *SAInt_HELICS* solution.
      - *ElectricFederate* loads the electric network, imports the corresponding scenario definitions and run the simulation.
 Make sure that this project has a reference to *SAInt_Core.dll* which is found in the SAInt installation folder.
 The default path is: *C:\Program Files\encoord\SAInt-v3-Alpha\SAInt-Core.dll*.
      - *GasFederate* loads the gas network, imports the corresponding scenario definitions and run the simulation.
 Make sure that this project has a reference to *SAInt_Core.dll* which is found in the SAInt installation folder.
 The default path is: *C:\Program Files\encoord\SAInt-v3-Alpha\SAInt-Core.dll*.
      - *GasElectricBroker* creates a brokered environment through which the two federates communicate.